THUDM/GATNE/README.md

 You can use `./scripts/run_example.sh` or `python src/main.py --input example_data` to train GATNE-T model on the example data.
 (If you share the server with others or you want to use the specific GPU(s), you may need to set `CUDA_VISIBLE_DEVICES`.)

-If you want to train on the Amazon dataset, you can run `python src/main.py --input data/amazon` or `python src/main.py --input data/amazon --features data/feature.txt` to train GATNE-T model or GATNE-I model, respectively.
+If you want to train on the Amazon dataset, you can run `python src/main.py --input data/amazon` or `python src/main.py --input data/amazon --features data/amazon/feature.txt` to train GATNE-T model or GATNE-I model, respectively.

-You can use the following commands to train GATNE-T on Twitter and YouTube datasets.
+You can use the following commands to train GATNE-T on Twitter and YouTube datasets: `python src/main.py --input data/twitter --eval-type 1` or `python src/main.py --input data/youtube`.
 We only evaluate the edges of the first edge type on Twitter dataset as the number of edges of other edge types is too small.
-`python src/main.py --input data/twitter --eval-type 1`
-`python src/main.py --input data/youtube`

 As Twitter and YouTube datasets do not have node attributes, you can generate heuristic features for them, such as DeepWalk embeddings.
 Then you can train GATNE-I model on these two datasets by adding the `--features` argument.